 Long answer: Every decent PC should do the trick.
-I am a mac guy, so the only PCs I know are made by Dell because we used them at my former workplace.
-I have a Dell, that's why I recommend it, but I am absolutely sure any other good PC will perform exactly the same.
+You can also build (or have someone build) a PC from scratch.
+That is what I did for my new DAW as well as my new slave.
 Oh, yes, the long answer to the second question still is NO, I don't get any money from Dell.
 But Dell, if you want to give me some, I'd be the last person to say no.

 The only thing I would recommend is to spend some time looking at the ethernet card.
-How well VE Pro runs in terms of speed largely depends on how good your ethernet card is, so make sure your PC of desire has gigabit ethernet!
+How well VE Pro runs in terms of speed largely depends on how good your ethernet card is, so make sure your PC of desire has good gigabit ethernet (I like Intel chips)!